Brussels Sprouts 101

 Brussels sprouts are thought to have originated in Ancient Rome, though they gained their popularity (and name) in Brussels, Belgium.
 They’re now widely popular in the U.S. and Europe, with the Netherlands (hollahhh!) being the largest producer of these miniature cabbages (a.k.a…cabbage patch kids…get it??)

-How to select and store Brussels sprouts
+How to select Brussels sprouts

-- Select: As with most fruits and vegetables, the smaller Brussels sprouts will be sweeter and and more delicious!
+As with most fruits and vegetables, the smaller Brussels sprouts will be sweeter and and more delicious!
 Aim for blemish free Brussel sprouts that are all about the same size for even cooking.
 Their peak season is from September to March.

-How to trim and cook Brussels sprouts
+How to trim Brussels sprouts

 Remove the outer leaves and trim the base of each Brussels sprout before cooking.
 Cut a small X in the base of larger Brussels sprouts to help them cook evenly.
-Then you have a few options for cooking these guys up:

 - Steam: Bring a pot of water to a boil.
 Add Brussels sprouts to a steam basket and cook about 7 minutes.
 Season with salt, pepper, butter, and lemon juice.